How to Install Git on Ubuntu (26.04, 24.04, 22.04)

 sudo make prefix=/usr/local install

-Next, reload your shell environment so the system recognizes the newly installed Git binary:
+Reload your shell environment so the system recognizes the newly installed Git binary in /usr/local/bin:

 exec bash